 - online banking: approximately 13 per cent.

 Cyber dependent crimes, such as ransomware, were a very small percentage of total cybercrime reports.
-Nevertheless, the ACSC assesses that ransomware remains the most destructive cybercrime threat.
+Nevertheless, the ASD's ACSC assesses that ransomware remains the most destructive cybercrime threat.
 This is because ransomware has a dual impact on victim organisations—their business is disrupted by the encryption of data, but they also face reputational damage if stolen data is released or sold on.
 The public are also impacted by disruptions and data breaches resulting from ransomware.

 Cybercrime loss by organisation size